+Carole S. Soneting

+Dean of the David R. Hayworth College of Arts and Sciences

 Department of Criminal Justice

-Dr. Robert Little, Chair; Dr. Thomas Dearden; Ms. Margaret Chrusciel; Dr. Scott Ingram, Ms. Jessica Swanson.
+Dr. Robert Little, Chair; Dr. Heather Ahn-Redding; Ms. Margaret Chrusciel; Dr. Scott Ingram, Ms. Jessica Swanson.

+Programs of Study

-- Criminal Justice Major - Criminal Justice Minor
+- · Criminal Justice Major

+- · Criminal Justice Minor

+Degree Requirements

 To graduate from High Point University with a degree from the Department of Criminal Justice, students must complete the following:

 B.A. in Criminal Justice

 Major Requirements 40 credits

 University Core Requirements 50 credits

 Electives 38 credits

 TOTAL 128 credits

 Criminal Justice Major

 This exciting program is for students seeking a pre-law major or a career in one of the many fields related to justice such as special agents/federal investigations, emergency and social services, courts, policing, homeland security, counterterrorism, juvenile counseling, adult probation/parole, and corporate security management.
 Courses in the program focus upon social problems such as crime, violence, drugs, gangs, terrorism, sexual assault, prisons and juvenile delinquency.
 The intriguing curriculum explores human behavior, social policies, forensics, counseling, trials, rehabilitation, research and management.

+Student Learning Outcomes

 Upon completing the Criminal Justice Program at High Point University, students will:

-- 1. Understand the major issues associated with crime and justice in the United States of America. - Understand fundamental operations of the major components of the U.S. justice system, including law, law enforcement, courts, trials, corrections, and the rehabilitation/treatment of juvenile and adult offenders. - Be aware of the multitude of professions and career options associated with our nation's concern with justice.
+- 1. understand the major issues associated with crime and justice in the United States of America.

+- understand fundamental operations of the major components of the U.S. justice system, including law, law enforcement, courts, trials, corrections, and the rehabilitation/treatment of juvenile and adult offenders.

+- be aware of the multitude of professions and career options associated with our nation's concern with justice.